o3de/o3de.org/content/docs/user-guide/assets/asset-processor/debugging.md

 The Mesh Data stores information about the mesh such as the count of positions, normals, face list, and face material IDs.
 The Transform Data stores information about the matrix translation, scale, and rotation.
 The Material Data stores information such as its name and physical base rendering properties.
 The Custom Property Data stores the user defined properties in key-value pairs.

-#### Debug Output: Scene Manifest
+#### Debug output: scene manifest

 The scene pipeline logic can be altered using Python scripts or C++ code to update the scene manifest.
-To determine how the logic affected the scene manifest rules a team can turn on the debug output flag and find the 1.assetinfo.dbg1 file in the Cache folder.
+To determine how the logic affected the scene manifest rules a team can turn on the debug output flag and find the `.assetinfo.dbg` file in the Cache folder.

 For example: